ucx

 void * node )

-Destroys a node and it's subtree.
+Destroys a node and its subtree.

 It is guaranteed that the simple destructor is invoked before the advanced destructor, starting with the leaf nodes of the subtree.